-Latin honors are honors conferred at graduation on students whose achievements are above those required for the bachelor's degree.
-Latin honors are noted on students' diplomas and transcripts and in the commencement program when they graduate.
+Latin honors are conferred at graduation on students whose achievements are above those required for the bachelor's degree.
+Latin honors are noted on students' diplomas and transcripts.
 Three levels of Latin honors are available to students.

 Cum laude is the first level of Latin honors, and requires students to meet GPA requirements; no additional project is involved.
 Cum laude honors are automatically earned by Communication majors with a cumulative GPA of 3.0 and a GPA of 3.5 in 39 hours of Communication courses.